Therapeutic fasting on Shelton

 12. Eat sugars and sour fruits in different meals.

 13. Eat greens with sour fruits and cottage cheese (or with nuts).

 14. Eat greens with sweet or semisweet fruit, but do not put anything else there.

 15. Do not eat more than two foods rich in sugar and starch at one time.

-16. Water should be drunk for 10-15 minutes before meals.
-Better for 15 minutes to acids such as sour fruits, tomatoes, cranberries, sorrel, rhubarb, etc.
+16. Water should be drunk 10-15 minutes before meals.
+Better 15 minutes before acids such as sour fruits, tomatoes, cranberries, sorrel, rhubarb, etc.

 17. Avoid desserts.
 If you must eat it, then with a lot of greens.

 18. Especially diligently avoid chilled desserts, such as ice cream.